Tariq Umar Khan: Career

 He started his career in crown studio as a manager worked there from 1995 to 2004 and got inspired by late Samir Chanda (5 times national award winner production designer) as his office was in a same studio.
 Tariq got the opportunity to observe his work carefully and started learning art direction and production design.
 He also learned art direction under his brother H Umar Khan during his job in crown studio, then he joined Wasiq Khan as a team leader and accountant but during working with him Wasiq Khan slowly pushed him into art direction.
 For 9 year, from 2005 to 2013 August in more than 40 films Wasiq and Tariq were together.

 Tariq Umar Khan's name came in major news when The Good Road went to Oscar from India.
 His first Directorial Debut Film Guilt (short) won Jury award in Mumbai film festival.
-He was also a recipient of the Sanchar time media award (New Delhi) in 2015 for his remarkable work in Indian cinema production design field.
+He was also a recipient of the Sanchar time media award (New Delhi) in 2015 & Lokmat Janak award by Uttar Pradesh Vidhansabha Adhyaksh Shri Hriday Narayan Dixit 2019 ,Filmfare Award for Film Lahoriye 2017 for his remarkable work in Indian cinema production design field.

 Tariq also worked as art director and production designer in commercial for many reputed production houses like chrome pictures, Jamic films, Blink pictures, Dungarpur films, wild baba production, CINEVIDYA (wow) and Serial promos for Star plus, life OK and hot star.
-He is also doing new age web series for many production houses and internet company.
+He is also doing new age web series Taaza khabar on Disney hotstar, Rafta Rafta on Amazon Mini, Inspector Avinash on Jio Cinema, and work for many production houses and internet companies.